ipfabric/docs/docs/IP_Fabric_API/authentication.md

 ## Token Authentication

-Token authentication allows to exchange username and password for pair of tokens -- access and refresh.
-Exchange is facilitated via `login` endpoint.
-Access token is then passed to the consecutive API calls in the `Authorization` header.
+Token authentication allows the exchange of username and password for a pair of tokens -- access and refresh.
+The exchange is facilitated via the `login` endpoint.
+The access token is then passed to the consecutive API calls in the `Authorization` header.

-- Call will always have the same rights as the user account.
+- The call will always have the same rights as the user account.
 This may not be necessary for many use-cases.
-- In case this approach is used, we highly encourage creation of a `bot`/`service` user account with limited access scope.
+- In case this approach is used, we highly encourage creation of a "bot"/"service" user account with a limited access scope.
-- Storage of refresh token is important as it allows to maintain long-term access.
+- Storage of the refresh token is important as it allows maintaining long-term access.

 ### Types of Tokens

 **Access Token**

-: An access token is [JSON Web Token (JWT)](https://jwt.io/) as per RFC-7519 signed using SHA-256 with RSA encryption.
-The token expires in 30 minutes since being generated and it can’t be revoked during its lifetime.
+: An access token is a [JSON Web Token (JWT)](https://jwt.io/) as per RFC-7519, signed using SHA-256 with RSA encryption.
+The token expires in 30 minutes since being generated, and it can't be revoked during its lifetime.

-: ??? info "What is inside access token?"
+: ??? info "What is inside an access token?"

-      Access token is a JWT which concists of three parts separated by dots -- Header, Payload, and Signature.
+      An access token is a JWT consisting of three parts separated by dots -- Header, Payload, and Signature.
 You don't need to parse any of these fields.
-You can use [https://jwt.io/](https://jwt.io/) for inspecting content of JWT.
-You will not be able to verify its validity as you don't have access to signing key.
+For inspecting the content of the JWT, you can use
+      <https://jwt.io/>.
+You will not be able to verify its validity as you
+      don't have access to the signing key.

       The payload contains an object with the following fields:

-      - `id` -- User ID
+      - `id` -- User ID.
-      - `exp` -- Token expiration time (in seconds since Unix epoch)
+      - `exp` -- Token expiration time (in seconds since Unix epoch).
-      - `iat` -- Token issued time (in seconds since Unix epoch)
+      - `iat` -- Token issued time (in seconds since Unix epoch).
-      - `scope` -- Array of strings representing granted user access
+      - `scope` -- Array of strings representing granted user access.
-      - `username` -- String containing the username of the user
+      - `username` -- String containing the username of the user.
-      - `isAdmin` -- A boolean value whether a user is an admin
+      - `isAdmin` -- A Boolean value whether the user is an admin.
-      - `aud` -- String containing the recipient for which the JWT is intended
+      - `aud` -- String containing the recipient for which the JWT is intended.
-      - `iss` -- String containing the issuer of the JWT
+      - `iss` -- String containing the issuer of the JWT.

 **Refresh Token**